Weaving a Story: Cultural references and themes

 Neurology terms are mentioned in the compatibility test scene, such as the optic nerve, autonomic neurons, the two brain hemispheres, vertebrae, synapses, corpus callosum, spinal cord, cerebrum, tactile neurons, and sensory neurons.
 In the final scene of the episode, the spear of Longinus is mentioned for the first time, and is transported by Rei with her Eva-00 in the deepest section of Nerv's headquarters.
 The spear is named after the legendary Roman soldier who used his spear to pierce Jesus Christ when he was crucified on Golgotha; legend has it that whoever wields this spear impregnated with Christ's blood will control the world.
-Writer Patrick Drazen have compared Longinus' spear from the series to Amenonuhoko (天沼矛), the spear of the two creator kamis Izanagi and Izanami.
+Writer Patrick Drazen has compared Longinus' spear from the series to Amenonuhoko (天沼矛), the spear of the two creator kamis Izanagi and Izanami.
 Furthermore, "Weaving a Story" presents for the first time the real names of the Angels who appeared in the previous episodes.
 Their names all refer to real angels from the apocryphal Judeo-Christian manuscripts; the characteristics of each Angel are also linked to them, forming a complex web of symbolism.
+ScholarGavin McDowell noted that many Evangelion Angels have names of angels from the Book of Enoch; since Aramaic copies of 1 Enoch were found among the real Dead Sea Scrolls, McDowell speculated that Enoch's record of angelic hostility to humanity inspired the scenario outlined in Evangelion's fictional Dead Sea Scrolls.
+McDowell, noting that Seele is a German word for "soul", also saw a fascination for Germany in Evangelion.
+The official Evangelion Chronicle encyclopedia stated that Seele probably rose in Europe and hid itself to avoid being accused of being heretical.
+According to Evangelion Chronicle, after finding documents written in a script never used by any known human civilization, Seele deciphered the documents and verified its contents, "finding several ruins and collecting precious artifacts".